Last updated on June 20th, 2018 at 11:30 am

 However, whether you’re in a small town, or near a big city, your best course of action is to sign up to drive for both Uber and Lyft at the same time.
 For one thing, there’s no guarantee you’ll be approved on both platforms.
 Also, the time it takes to be approved to drive for Uber or Lyft varies.
 It can take anywhere from less than a day, to several weeks.
 If you sign up for both, It’s likely you’ll be approved for at least one of them pretty quickly.

 A couple of years ago, I wouldn’t recommend signing up for both Uber and Lyft at the same time.
 The main reason was that both Lyft and Uber used to have minimum requirements for drivers who wanted to get their sign up bonus.
 Basically, you had to give a certain number of rides in a limited amount of time.
 If you signed up for both at the same time, it would be hard to complete the needed number of rides to get both the Uber and Lyft bonuses.
-However, since Uber dropped their sign up bonus, there’s no longer any downside to signing up for both.
+However, since Uber dropped their sign up bonus (they only offer guaranteed earnings now), there’s no longer any downside to signing up for both.

 Moreover, if you sign up for both, there’s quite a bit of upside.
 First, you have two streams of potential revenue instead of one.
 Second, while Uber is busier overall, parts of most markets are sometimes busier on Lyft.
 Third, on occasion, either the Lyft or Uber system can experience downtime, or a driver can be temporarily deactivated from Uber or Lyft.
 Usually, it’s because of a customer complaint and the driver is reactivated within 48 hours.
 However, if you are signed up for both Uber and Lyft, and Uber temporarily deactivates you, you can just drive on Lyft until you’re reactivated on Uber.